 Journal or Conference Title

 Biloxi, MS, USA

 Doucet, Maurice; Ware, Colin; Weber, Thomas; Mayer, Larry A.; Arsenault, Roland; Malik, Mashkoor A.; and Gee, Lindsay, "Advanced Mid-Water Tools for 4D Marine Data Fusion and Visualization" (2009).
-Center for Coastal and Ocean Mapping.
+IEEE Oceans.
 458.